epsilonxe/macos-python-pratical-guide/README.md

 A route to start a Python project

 This guide summarizes the best practice and practical working progress for Python projects.
-Save your time to spend it more for the creativity.
+Save your time for spending it later for the creativity.

 ## Basic Tools